Prodigysec/Flatacuties/README.md

 # Flatacuties

 ## Description
 Week 2 Code Challenge at Moringa School.
-An app where you can vote for the cutest animal!
+An app where you can vote for the cutest animal!.Click on an animal's name to view their image and a voting button.
+A vote button is also available for you to vote for your favourite animal.

 ## Project Setup & Pre-requisite Data
 - In your project directory, create a db.json file and use this [data](https://docs.google.com/document/d/1EUcHU9gkydR3IfJDTebW5iNHP2BCMRcv508R7BAXSvo/edit?usp=sharing)